vvsevolodovich/solution-architect-roadmap/README.md

 # solution-architect-roadmap

 Hi!
-Roadmap of a solution architect.
-An article about it will be published at [vvsevolodovich.dev](https://vvsevolodovich.dev).
+A Roadmap of a solution architect.
+If you plan to become one, it should help with links, books, trainings and other materials.
+A short guide on the roadmap [is here](https://vvsevolodovich.dev/profession-solution-architect-roadmap/).

 Version in [English](https://github.com/vlivanov/solution-architect-roadmap/blob/main/roadmap-en.puml).